 Insert a 1 7/8-inch-long segment in all three open slots on each end of two different 4-foot pipes.
 Do the same thing for two 6-foot pipes.
 Lay each of these pipes on the ground so they create a rectangle.
 Designate one side of each pipe as the top and the opposite side as the bottom.
 Place an end cap over the 1 7/8-inch segments on the bottom of each pipe.
-These capped segments will serve as the feet for the kennel.
+These capped segments will serve as the feet for the PVC dog kennel.

 Connect the long sides to the short sides by attaching a 90-degree elbow to the 1 7/8-inch segment extending from the end of each short pipe.
 Insert the 1 7/8-inch segment on the long pipes into the open end of the 90-degree elbows.
 You should now have a completed rectangle, with two capped feet on each side.
 Additionally, each side should have two 1 7/8-inch-long segments sticking straight up.

-Repeat this process four more times, but do not insert 1 7/8-inch segments into the bottom side of each segment, as the row below it already will have one.
+Repeat this process four more times, but do not insert the 1 7/8-inch segments into the bottom side of each segment, as the row below it already will have one.
 Finally, create the sixth and final row, but use three-way connectors in place of four-way connectors.

 Step 7: Test PVC dog kennel safely